CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 We show yet another simple example in which a CP-like symmetric model with continuous internal symmetry group can be derived from a proper CP symmetric model.
-As an example, we consider $SU(2)\times U(1)$ symmetric model, and introduce a field $\Phi^q=(\psi^q_1,\psi^q_2,\psi^q_3)^T$ in the triplet representation of $SU(2)$, where $q$ is $U(1)$ charge.
-A group action on a triplet field $\Phi^q$ is represented as
+As an example, we consider $SU(2)\times U(1)$ symmetric model, and introduce a scalar field $S = (S_1, S_2, S_3)^T$, and a Dirac fermion field $\Psi^q = (\Psi^q_1,\Psi^q_2,\Psi^q_3)^T$ in the triplet representation of $SU(2)$. $q$ denotes $U(1)$ charge and $S$ is neutral under $U(1)$.
+A group action on a triplet field $\Psi^q$ (and $S$) is represented as